Exclaves of West Berlin in East Germany: Territorial exchanges

-To ease movement between West Berlin and its exclaves, three territorial exchanges took place.
+To ease movement between West Berlin and its exclaves, two territorial exchanges took place.

+First exchange

 The first exchange was part of the Four-Power Agreement on Berlin and took place on 20 December 1971.
 The agreement specified at part II C and Annex III 3 that "The problems of the small enclaves, including Steinstücken, and of other small areas may be solved by exchange of territory."
 On the 3 June 1972 East Germany gave a total of 15.6 hectares of land, while West Berlin got a total of 17.1 hectares.
-Exclaves numbered above 1–3, 6, 8, 10 were ceded to East Berlin and exclave 11 was connected to West Berlin.
-The most important piece of property was the 2.3 hectares that connected Steinstücken to the Zehlendorf borough.
-The Senate paid the East German government DM 4 million in compensation for the extra land.
-In a second supplementary arrangement signed on 21 July 1972, the Senate and the East German government sold for DM 31 million the 8.5 hectares plot of Berlin's former Potsdam Railway Station previously belonging to East Berlin's Mitte borough.
+The following six exclaves were ceded to East Berlin.